 Lumbar puncture, also called spinal tap, to take a sample of the fluid that surrounds the spinal cord from the child’s lower back

 How is leukemia treated?

-Children with CML typically get a type of drug called a targeted therapy, which attacks a specific defect inside the CML cells.
+Children with CML typically get a type of drug called a targeted therapy, which attacks specific problems inside the CML cells.

-The goal of supportive treatments is to protect the child from infection, prevent discomfort, and bring the body’s blood counts to a healthy range.
+Supportive treatments help protect the child from infection, prevent discomfort, and bring the body’s blood counts back to a healthy range.
 During your child’s treatment, he or she may be given antibiotics.
 These medicines help prevent and fight infection.
-Antinausea and other medicines may also be given.
-These help ease side effects caused by chemotherapy.
-Your child may receive a blood transfusion to restore the blood cells.
+Other medicines may also be given.
+These help ease side effects caused by chemotherapy such as nausea.
+Your child may also receive a blood transfusion to restore the blood cells.
 The blood cells can't grow because of the leukemia or the effects of the treatments.
-For blood transfusion, blood is taken from a donor and stored until the child is ready to receive it.
+For blood transfusion, blood is taken from a donor and stored until the child is ready to get it.

 What are the long-term concerns?

-Leukemia is often curable with treatment.
+Leukemia is usually curable with treatment.
 But chemotherapy may cause some problems, such as damage to certain organs.
-Your child’s health will need to be monitored for life.
+Your child’s health will need to be watched closely for life.
 This may include clinic visits, blood tests, and ultrasounds of the heart.
 Most children cured from leukemia can expect to live typical lives even though they may require some extra medical attention and may have some long-term medical issues.

 Call your child’s healthcare provider

 Unless advised otherwise by your child’s healthcare provider, call the provider right away if:

 Your child has a fever of 100.4°F (38°C) or higher.
 Get medical care right away.